Code Review Services for Legacy Systems

 What's the real cost of technical debt

-Can offshore teams handle complex migrations
+Can offshore teams handle complex code reviews

 Wrapping Up